I recently took part in the Tour de Y – one of the most exciting experiences of my life.

-Whilst on the Isles of Scilly, I noticed a post on a Breeze Facebook group looking for a ride leader with a first aid certificate to support a 4 day charity bike ride from Ulverston to London (about 360 miles/580km).
+Whilst on the Isles of Scilly, I noticed a post on a Breeze Facebook group.
+They were looking for a ride leader with a first aid certificate to support a 4-day charity bike ride from Ulverston to London (about 360 miles/580km).
 ‘How convenient that I’ve just completed my first aid certificate’, I thought.
 It was only after I completed the Scilly Swim Challenge that I realised I had under 3 weeks to train for an event that would be tough.
 Oops.

 It was quite a long train journey with a couple of changes to get up north, which gave me plenty of time to get nervous.
 Fortunately, I was met at Grange over Sands by the lovely Graham Oatridge, who is a brilliant ambassador for YMCA.
 We had a great chat on the drive to YMCA Lakeside and I started to feel a little calmer.

 On arrival, I met Debs and Denise, the two ladies in the group.
 They were warm and friendly and instantly put me at ease, which was great.
 It was then time for the evening meal and a chance to get to know a few other people in the group.
 After eating, Graham briefed everyone on the ride and I said a few words about group riding and hand signals, which was met with some merriment from some of the lads.
 I think my ‘jazz hands’ indication of gravel may be something they remember for some time!

 Day 1: 23rd September YMCA Lakeside to Warrington – 91 miles and 1207m ascent

 After a filling breakfast (and some photos) we set off from YMCA Lakeside.
 The lads whizzed off whilst I was still faffing with my Garmin.
 I’d not used it on a route that I didn’t know before and was worried that it would fail on me.
 If that happened then I would have to rely on some detailed paper instructions, which might be a slow process.